alajmo/mani/README.md

 ### Create a New Mani Repository

-Run the following command inside a directory containing your `git` repositories, to initialize a mani repo:
+Run the following command inside a directory containing your `git` repositories:

 ```sh
 $ mani init